oracle/coherence-operator/docs/quickstart.md

 a) Login to [Oracle Container Registry](https://container-registry.oracle.com) and accept the terms and conditions to download Coherence images.

-b) Create Kubernetes docker-registgry secret with the same credentials that is used in step (a) to login into Oracle Container Registry and tell Kubernetes to use that secret when pulling the image.
+b) Create Kubernetes docker-registry secret with the same credentials that is used in step (a) to login into Oracle Container Registry and tell Kubernetes to use that secret when pulling the image.